 About Jersey Shore University Medical Center

 Jersey Shore University Medical Center, a member of the Meridian Health family, is a not-for-profit teaching hospital and home to K. Hovnanian Children’s Hospital – the first children’s hospital in Monmouth and Ocean counties.
-Jersey Shore is the regional provider of cardiac surgery, a program which has been ranked among the best in the Northeast, and is home to the only trauma center and stroke rescue center in the region.
-Jersey Shore specializes in cardiovascular care, orthopedics and rehabilitation, cancer care, neuroscience, nerve surgery and women’s specialty services.
-Through the hospital’s clinical research program, and its affiliation with Rutgers Robert Wood Johnson Medical School, Jersey Shore serves as an academic center dedicated to advancing medical knowledge, training future physicians and providing the community with access to promising medical breakthroughs.
-For more information about Jersey Shore University Medical Center call 1-800-DOCTORS, or visit Jersey Shore University Medical Center.
+Jersey Shore is the regional provider of cardiac surgery, a program that has been ranked among the best in the Northeast and is home to the only trauma center and stroke rescue center in the region.
+Jersey Shore specializes in cardiovascular care, orthopedics and rehabilitation, cancer care, neuroscience, nerve surgery, and women’s specialty services.
+Through the hospital’s clinical research program and its affiliation with Rutgers Robert Wood Johnson Medical School, Jersey Shore serves as an academic center dedicated to advancing medical knowledge, training future physicians, and providing the community with access to promising medical breakthroughs.
+For more information about Jersey Shore University Medical Center, call 1-800-DOCTORS, or visit Jersey Shore University Medical Center.